walterfreeman/ast101/index.md

 ### Link to lecture slides:

-<a href="slides/lecture3/lecture3.pdf">The perspective from Earth</a>
+<a href="slides/lecture3/lecture4.pdf">The yearly orbit of Earth</a>

 ### Upcoming assignments

-Here is the <a href="tutorials/celestial-sphere/celestial-sphere.pdf">Celestial Sphere tutorial.</a> This document also contains your first homework assignment.
-It is due Thursday, September 9, at the beginning of class.
+Here is the <a href="tutorials/zodiac-motion/zodiac-motion.pdf">Zodiac Motion tutorial.</a> The last page is Homework 2, which is due
+Tuesday, September 14.

+**Your first quiz** is Tuesday, September 14.

 ### Information